Last Updated on

 Official Language: Spanish is the official language of El Salvador

-Wi-Fi Availability: There are several hotels, cafes and restaurants in El Salvador that offer Wi-Fi hotspots.
+Wi-Fi Availability: There are several hotels, cafes, and restaurants in El Salvador that offer Wi-Fi hotspots.
 Even the smallest hotels have wireless internet access, too.
-The speed of the connection varies widely, though, based on where you are located and where you get your connection from.
+The speed of the connection varies widely, though, based on where you are located and where you get your connection.

 Airport/s: The El Salvador International Airport in San Luis Talpa is the main hub for international flights that travel to El Salvador.

-Visa Required: Citizens from the USA, Canada, Australia, UK and EU countries do not need a visa to travel to El Salvador.
+Visa Required: Citizens from the USA, Canada, Australia, UK, and EU countries do not need a visa to travel to El Salvador.
 A valid passport and return ticket would suffice.
 These tourists can stay for a maximum of 90 days only.
-Meanwhile, tourists from other countries can check with their local El Salvador embassy for visa requirements before travel to El Salvador.
+Meanwhile, tourists from other countries can check with their local El Salvador embassy for visa requirements before traveling to El Salvador.

 Driving: In El Salvador, you must drive on the right side of the road.